ixchelgzlzr/TED_and_Paleobotany/about.md

 addition, plant fossils can be particularly challenging because of the fragmentary nature of the fossil material and the small number of fossils available.
 In practice, divergence time estimation in plant clades requires expertise in paleobotany, systematics, phylogenetics and statistics.
-Our workshop aims to provide a space for phylogeneticists interested in paleobotany and Bayesian total-evidence dating to:
+Our workshop aims to provide a space for biologists interested in paleobotany and Bayesian total-evidence dating to:

 1) discuss challenges and learn tools to extract character information from plant fossils.